rapPayne/flutter-hands-on-intro-presentation/README.md

 The [Final Solution](solution) - Can be found here.

-## Starters
+## Starters and checkpoints
-If you'd like to code along and
+We have saved versions of the solutions at certain spots.
+To get to a